 It took seconds for a girl to find an outdoor decorative water fountain to play with.

-The game would nearly kill her.
-A surveillance video captured her climbing up to the edge and falling inside.
-She struggled in the water for about 2 minutes until a boy spotted her.
-A woman pulled her out alive.
+The game would nearly kill the child.
+A surveillance video captured the child climbing up to the edge and falling inside.
+The child struggled in the water for about 2 minutes until a boy reacted.
+A woman pulled the child out alive.

 Miami-Dade Fire Rescue spokesman Arnold Piedrahita shared the viral video Monday in his personal Facebook.
 In the past month, five children under the age of three have drowned in Miami-Dade and Broward, he said.

 "If me posting this video scares someone enough to ... install a pool gate then my job is done," Piedrahita posted on Facebook.